-The European Commission and AFD Group have forged a long-term relationship based on shared values, and they have been working together since 2008 to improve the effectiveness of their actions.
-Beyond the common agenda set by the United Nations via the Sustainable Development Goals (SDGs), the two institutions share a common vision revolving around a sustainable, inclusive, green and digitally supported recovery.
-For example, they pursue similar objectives concerning the climate, in line with the commitments made under the Paris Agreement, and gender equality.
+Since 2008, AFD Group and the European Commission have joined forces to enhance the effectiveness of official development assistance.
+Over and above the common agenda laid down by the United Nations through the Sustainable Development Goals (SDGs), both institutions share the same vision built around a sustainable, inclusive, green and digitally-driven recovery.
+For instance, they share similar goals on the climate, in light of the commitments made under the Paris Agreement, and on gender equality.

-AFD Group collaborates with the different European Union institutions: primarily, the European Commission and its two Directorates General dedicated to international partnerships (INTPA) and neighborhood and enlargement issues (NEAR), but also the European Parliament, as the Group is engaged in an enhanced dialog with Members of Parliament in order to inform the European debate on development.
+AFD Group collaborates with the different European Union institutions: primarily, the European Commission and its two Directorates General dedicated to International Partnerships (INTPA) and the D-G for Neighbourhood and Enlargement issues (NEAR).
+It also works with the European Parliament, as the Group is engaged in an enhanced dialogue with MEPs to help inform the European debate on development.

-AFD Group's strategic and financial partnership with the European Union has recently been reinforced by the integration of Expertise France, effective since January 1, 2022.
+AFD Group's strategic and financial partnership with the European Union has recently been reinforced by the integration of Expertise France, which took effect on January 1, 2022.
 Equipped with new financial instruments and bolstered by the arrival of technical expertise, in addition to new sectors of intervention and a broader geographical scope (Expertise France can conduct intra-European projects), AFD Group has established itself as a complete, go-to partner for the European Union.

 Varied arrangements and sectors

 As a financial institution, AFD can also implement projects on a blended grant/loan basis.
-This type of financing consists in accompanying European grants with loans in order to increase their impact.
+This type of financing includes accompanying European grants with loans to increase impact.
+AFD is the only financial institution to be involved in certain mixed facilities in the health, education, and agriculture sectors.
 In recent years, AFD has been the leading beneficiary of the Commission’s allocations in this regard for Asia and Latin America, the second-largest beneficiary for sub-Saharan Africa, and a key player in the Mediterranean.
 For the previous European programming period (2014-2020), AFD Group was also the second-largest beneficiary institution for European guarantees.